izzyhandkammer/IdentifAI-landingpage/webserverDocs.md

 ```

 ## FastAPI and Directory Setup

+For this we will take a look at our webserver set-up for our demo User interface that customers interact with!!

 ## Logging
 When building a webserver for production-level use, you want to make sure that your endpoints have proper logging to track if there are any